marklee77/marklee77.github.io/source/_posts/2015-12-31-dynamic-web-proxy-configuration-with-firefox-and-ssh.markdown

     autossh -D 9080 squid.stillwell.me

-Personally, I don't like to have the ssh connections up and running unless I'm using them, so I came up with a different solution mini-inetd:
+Personally, I don't like to have the ssh connections up and running unless I'm using them, so I came up with a different solution using mini-inetd:

     mini-inetd 127.0.0.1:9080 /home/mark/.local/bin/inetd-ssh-proxy inetd-ssh-proxy squid 9081